dawnbomb/WesternLauncherOfEasternOrigins/README.md

 ### [CLICK HERE TO DOWNLOAD THE LATEST BUILD](https://github.com/dawnbomb/WesternLauncherOfEasternOrigins/releases/latest)

-#### Small nerd rant:
+### Angry nerd rant on modding and the touhou community:
+My mod support is fantastic, and i'm quite proud of that.
+But.....like....oh my god.... i can see why no other game launcher has mod support, and why mods aren't even popular despite there being a ton of them and being a community with over 500 fangames.

-My mod support IS the best.
-No other launcher has any mod support, and the only other modding tool THCrap is completely awful to mod games with.
-It even forces mods to apply to ALL games of your games at the same time!
+The only other modding tool (THCrap) is completely awful to mod games with.
+They aren't even allowed to give mods an actual description.
+They have to describe it as part of the name because THCrap will only show users the name of a mod and nothing else.
+Hell it even forces mods to apply to ALL of your games at the same time!
 It's ridiculous! (and yes, some mods do actually affect more then 1 game at the same time, and in different ways).

-I actually feel mad that the THCrap mod support is as terrible as it is.
+I feel mad that THCrap mod support is as terrible as it is.
 I have never seen a community with a worse navigation of mods.
-How is it that they don't even have a way to tag a mod with games to tell people what game or games the mod is even for?
+How is it that they don't even have a way for mod makers to tag a mod with what games it's even for?
 It's completely ridiculous.
 I can't decide if i'm more mad AT the touhou community, or mad FOR the touhou community.
 X.X Well anyway my launcher should fix a lot of that, but i do hope THCrap seriously improves in the future.
 D:<